draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 How to run a GapFiller
 ----------------------

-Due to the gap filling algorithmns having the same architecture, the function calls for running them are basically the same, save for some parameters (will be denoted as ``<params>`` in the folowing code snippets.)
+Due to the gap-filling algorithmns having the same architecture, the function calls for running them are basically the same, save for some parameters (will be denoted as ``<params>`` in the folowing code snippets.)